 The amount of time you should spend in the neighbourhood really depends on what you want to do and see while you’re there.
 If you’re just looking to explore the neighbourhood’s charming streets, visit a few cafes and restaurants, and take in the local culture, you could probably do that in a half day or a full day.

-However, if you’re interested in exploring some of the neighbourhood’s historic landmarks and museums, such as the Church of St. George or the Balat Synagogue, you may want to plan for an additional day or two.
+However, Istanbul is one of the best holiday destinations in Turkey and if you’re interested in exploring some of the neighbourhood’s historic landmarks and museums, such as the Church of St. George or the Balat Synagogue, you may want to plan for an additional day or two.

 Explore more of Istanbul and Turkey